Founder & Executive Director

 Trisala Chandaria is co-founder of Temboo, an NYC startup that's reimagining programming with a cloud-based platform for coding connected devices, software applications, and the Internet of Things.
 Her passions include disruptive networks, creative platforms, empathy and, via Temboo, banishing unnecessary complexity from software forever.
 She grew up in Switzerland, so she has a thing for chocolate, too.

-Ina Chang has had a varied career in publishing, business communications, and journalism, including 20 years as a freelance editor of nonfiction books.
-She currently specializes in strategic communications for corporations and foundations, offering services that include writing, editing, consulting, and training.
-Her clients have included Microsoft, the Bill & Melinda Gates Foundation, Weyerhaeuser, and numerous research institutions, consulting firms, technology startups, and nonprofit organizations.
+Ina Chang has had a varied career in publishing, journalism, and strategic communications, including 20 years as a freelance editor of nonfiction books.
+She currently provides writing, editing, and consulting services to clients that include the Bill & Melinda Gates Foundation, the World Health Organization, U.S. EPA, Microsoft, and numerous research institutions and technology startups.
 Ina has worked as an Associated Press reporter based in Beijing, a freelance journalist, and a nonfiction writing instructor.
-She is the author of an award-winning children's book, A Separate Battle: Women and the Civil War.
-Ina is a graduate of Brown University.
+She is the author of an award-winning children’s book, A Separate Battle: Women and the Civil War.
+Ina’s freelance pursuits have expanded in recent years to include opera singing, playwriting, and acting.
+She is a graduate of Brown University and lives in Seattle.

 Ohad Folman is the former founding Chief Information Officer for Freelancers Insurance Company and founding Chief Technology Officer of Freelancers Union.
 He has lived and worked in Israel, the United States, Africa, and France, with experience ranging from startups to Fortune 500 companies such as BabyFirst TV and VIACOM/MTV Networks.
 In 2004, Ohad initiated Ghana's first government subsidized open-source certification program for software engineers.
 Ohad holds a B.S. in Computer Science and Artificial Intelligence from the City University of New York, a Master in Interactive Communications from New York University (ITP), and Master of Business Administration from the MIT Sloan School of Management.